Introduction to Company Identification in India

 Need to apply for a DIN (Director Identification Number) for each proposed director, as it is the unique identification number for the director.

-Step 4- Reserve a Company Name
+Step 4- Reserve a company name

 Choose a unique name and apply for the name reservation through Part A of the SPICe+ form.

-Step 5- Incorporation Forms
+Step 5- Incorporation forms

-After reserving the name, fill out the form Part B of the SPICEe+ which covers company details like paid-up capital, authorized capital, address details, and the director's details.
+After reserving the name, fill out the form Part B of the SPICEe+ form, which covers company details like paid-up capital, authorized capital, address details, and the director's details.

-Step 6- Upload the Documents
+Step 6- Upload the documents

 Attached are the required documents in the form.
 They are;